f5regan/o365-apm-split-tunnel/README.md

 ## Things to Note
 *	This script does not enable “split tunneling” or make any other modifications, other than those mentioned, to the Network Access List(s) that may be required to enable the desired functionality.
 For guidance relating to Network Access List / Split Tunnelling configuration refer to the [BIG-IP APM Knowledge Center](https://support.f5.com/csp/knowledge-center/software/BIG-IP?module=BIG-IP%20APM).
   * Some split tunneling guidance:
-    * **Allow Local DNS Servers** should be enabled to allow client access to Office 365 when VPN is disconnected
+    * *Allow Local DNS Servers* should be enabled to allow client access to Office 365 when VPN is disconnected
-    * Exclude doesn't work for IPv6 on macOS
+    * DNS Exclude Address Space is not supported on macOS
-    * Exclude by FQDN is not supported on macOS
+    * IPV6 Exclude Address Space doesn't currently work on macOS
 * This script should not be used with BIG-IP Edge Client's Always Connected Mode: if Stonewall is configured to block traffic, then the excluded resources are not reachable (this is by design).
 * This script tracks the version of the Office 365 service instance and will only update the exclusion lists if a newer version is detected.
 If modifications to the script's operating parameters (ex.
 Network Access Lists, O365 Service Areas, Additional URLs/IPs to Exclude) are made, they will NOT take effect until the script detects a new service instance version.
 To force the script to run with the updated parameters earlier, remove the o365_version.txt file from the script's working directory OR *temporarily* set `force_o365_record_refresh = 1`, then manually execute the script (`python /shared/o365/apm_o365_update.py`).
 * This script *overwrites the contents* of the following fields in the defined Network Access Lists when an update is detected: